Arab Socialist Union (Egypt)

-The Arab Socialist Union (الاتحاد الاشتراكي العربي al-Ittiḥād al-Ištirākī al-ʿArabī) was an Egyptian political party based on the principles of Nasserist Arab socialism.
+The Arab Socialist Union (الاتحاد الاشتراكي العربي al-Ittiḥād al-Ištirākī al-ʿArabī) was an Egyptian political party based on the principles of Nasserism and Arab socialism.
+It evolved during the years of Sadat to become the National Democratic Party, which ruled Egypt until the 2011 Egyptian revolution.

 History

 Foundation

-The Arab Socialist Union was founded in Egypt in December 1962 by Gamal Abdel Nasser as the country's sole political party.
+The Arab Socialist Union (ASU) was founded in 1962 by Gamal Abdel Nasser as the country's sole political party.
 The ASU grew out of the Free Officers Movement of the Egyptian Revolution of 1952.
 The party's formation was just one part in Nasser's National Charter.
 The Charter set out an agenda of nationalization, agrarian reform, and constitutional reform, which formed the basis of ASU policy.
 The programme of nationalisation under Nasser saw E£7 billion worth of private assets transferred into the public sector.
 Private insurance companies, banks, many large shipping companies, major heavy and basic industries were converted to public control.
 Land reforms saw the maximum area of private land ownership successively reduced from 200 to 100 feddans.
 A 90% top rate of income tax was levied on income over E£10,000.
 Boards of directors were required to have a minimum number of workers, and workers and peasants were guaranteed at least half of the seats in the People's Assembly.
 The Charter also saw a strong assertion of Arab nationalism, within the context of historical Egyptian nationalism.

 In September 1963 a secret unit of the ASU was established which was called the Vanguard Organization.
 It was headed by Sharawi Gomaa and Sami Sharaf.
 Following the defeat in the Six-Day War in 1967 Nasser reorganized the ASU, closing its youth branch and executive bureau.
 He became the head of its national congress and central committee.